prescottbreeden/_31_by_3/README.md

 # Casino 31

 visit http://18.188.70.127/ to play

-(Our API is on a free server so loading at first can be a little sluggish until the images are cached in the browser)
+(our API is on a free server so loading at first can be a little sluggish until the cards are cached in the browser)

 List of functionality